 Demonstrating Tests

-So much of the preparation effort is spent on documentation and the management system, it can be easy to forget that that a large part of the assessment is performing tests.
+So much of the preparation effort is spent on documentation and the management system, it can be easy to forget that a large part of the assessment is performing tests.
 It’s important to prepare lab technicians for spending a lot of time performing and explaining tests to auditors during the assessment.
 It can also be helpful to have test samples on hand for the technicians to use for test demonstrations.
 For short tests that can be completed in a single day, auditors will likely request to witness the test from start to finish.
 For longer multi-day tests, auditors will probably only want to witness different stages of the test process with the lab technician explaining the stages the auditor was unable to witness.
 During all of the test witnessing, the auditor will ask for calibration records for every single piece of calibrated equipment the technician uses, so be sure to have those records reviewed before the technician uses them.

 During the Audit

 You will likely encounter issues during the audit that could become a deficiency that the auditor may or may not notice.
 If an auditor doesn’t notice, do not try and hide it from the auditor.
 On the same note, you also do not need to bring attention to it.
-Make sure you note it, and fix it later.
+Make sure you note it and fix it later.
 Answer any questions from the auditor clearly, but also concisely.
 A simple “yes” or “no” is sufficient.
 Do not argue with the auditor, but also do not be afraid to challenge him/her if there’s good reason to believe the auditor is wrong about a deficiency.
 Politely state your case, and move on if the auditor does not change his/her position.

 Final Thoughts

 Being well-prepared with thoroughly reviewed and organized documentation is the best step you can take for an upcoming audit.
 It not only saves you time and money during the assessment, it makes your auditors happy and gives them less time to find a deficiency.
 Your auditors want you to do well, so you’ll do your lab a favor if you make the assessment easy for your auditors.
-Remember, while your lab’s goal of the audit may be zero deficiencies, it’s important to remember that the audit is an opportunity to improve your quality system.
+Remember, while your lab’s goal for the audit may be zero deficiencies, it’s important to remember that the audit is an opportunity to improve your quality system.
 Note, you may be able to use your auditor as a consultant in the future.
 If you liked and thought your auditor was helpful during the assessment, he/she could be a great resource for the future so it’s important to maintain that relationship.